panajachel guatemala lake atitlanPin

 Though I did read a bit on IL about it, I hardly spent any time at all doing further research.
 I liked what I read and was prepared to take a chance.

-I found an animal rescue organization that I volunteered at.
+I found an animal rescue organization where I volunteer.
 The weather, for me, is perfect.
-My Spanish got better in time.
+My Spanish is getting better.
 I still practice every day.
-Finding your way around is ridiculously easy and if you ever get lost, there’s always a gringo or a local to help you.
+Finding your way around is ridiculously easy, and if you ever get lost, there’s always a gringo or a local to help you.

 • go ziplining (this is spectacular!)